groovybits/rscap/README.md

-# RsCap: Rust based capture of mpegts using pcap
+# rsCap: Rust based capture of mpegts using pcap

 Proxy an MpegTS network stream over ZeroMQ.
 Capture the TS using pcap with filter rules for specifying